-This item ships from Partoem's studio in Montreal.
-Packages come directly from each designer and therefore may arrive from multiple locations, taking varying times to prepare and deliver
+This item is ready to ship.
+Packages come directly from each designer and therefore may arrive from multiple locations, taking varying times to deliver.

 Partoem is a brand of origami-inspired, luxury leather goods based in Montreal, Canada.
 Founded by designer Madeleine Beaulieu, Partoem originated from her love for quality minimalist products.
 The brand name is inspired by the French saying par toi-même, which means “on your own.”
 In Italian and Spanish, parto means “birth.”